taisei-project/taisei/doc/ENVIRON.md

 * **TAISEI_FRAMELIMITER_COMPENSATE** *(default value: `1`)*: if `1`, the framerate limiter may let frames finish earlier than normal after sudden frametime spikes.
 This achieves better timing accuracy, but may hurt fluidity if the framerate is too unstable.

+* **TAISEI_FRAMELIMITER_LOGIC_ONLY** *(default value: `0`)*: **EXPERIMENTAL**: if `1`, only the logic framerate will be capped; new rendering frames will be processed as quickly as possible, with no delay.
+This inherently desynchronizes logic and rendering frames, and therefore, some logic frames may be dropped if rendering is too slow.
+However, unlike with the synchronous mode, the game speed will remain roughly constant in those cases. `TAISEI_FRAMELIMITER_SLEEP`, `TAISEI_FRAMELIMITER_COMPENSATE`, and the `frameskip` setting have no effect in this mode.

 ### Logging

 Taisei's logging system currently has four basic levels and works by dispatching messages to a few output handlers.
 Each handler has a level filter, which is configured by a separate environment variable.
 All of those variables work the same way: their value looks like an IRC mode string, and represents a modification of the handler's default settings.
 If this doesn't make sense, take a look at the *Examples* section.